DB379/Dark-DataTables/README.md

 DB_PASSWORD=your_password
 DB_CHARSET=utf8mb4

+5. To create MySQL database go to MySQL and use sql file to create database and table.
+You can change this later if u wish.

-5. Run the Project
+6. Run the Project

 Ensure your web server and database are running, then access the project through your browser.

-Usage

-Open the project in your browser.

-Use the DataTables interface to search, sort, and filter data dynamically.

 Enjoy the dark-themed UI!